395t/review-assignments/_summaries/cai2017cascade_2.md

 ## Core Idea
 * In object detection, an intersection over union (IoU) threshold is used to define the percentage of overlap of a predicted bounding box over the ground truth bounding box in order to be considered a positive sample.
 * Cascade R-CNN uses a sequence of detectors with increasing IoU thresholds, leading to higher selectivity against false positives.
-* The output distribution of a lower quality detector at the previous stage used as input for a higher quality detector at the successive stage.
+The output distribution of a lower quality detector at the previous stage is used as input for a higher quality detector at the successive stage.
 * The cascade procedure helps reduce overfitting during training, and leads to closer matches between the hypothesis and detector quality at each stage during inference.

 ## Technical Implementation